Dockerize Nuxt.js

 Part 1 Nginx & MySQL

-Structuring Nuxt app for Docker
+Structuring a Nuxt Application for Docker Deployment

 Creating Dockerfile